-Here are five main ways HR processes and tasks are enhanced by the cloud:
+Here are five key processes and tasks being enhanced by cloud computing in human resources:

 SuccessFactors, an SAP company, serves as recruiting technology which also aids in retaining ideal candidates.
 A recruitment management module and a recruitment marketing module create efficiencies in attracting top talent.

 The recruiting technology gives organizations oversight during the hiring process via the management module.
 “Once a candidate applies, recruiters can review their application and update statuses, ultimately providing them with all the information they need to decide if they’re a good fit for the position,” explains Stacey Rogala, manager of HR systems at Insight.
 This information is housed in a central database that includes search functionality, allowing HR professionals to look at candidates who applied in the past to see if they’re a better fit for new positions.

 The recruitment marketing module enables organizations to disseminate job postings across a variety of job boards and offers eye-opening analytics.